People With Care Experience

 • Access support

-You may think that some of these things do not relate to our physical health, such as our hobbies or relationships but your physical health is influenced by your moods and lifestyle.
 Positive relationships are important but the most important person to have a positive relationship with is yourself.
-Treating yourself with the care, love and respect you deserve is easier said than done and we can often neglect ourselves while caring for others – it is okay to put yourself and your needs first and your well-being should always be a priority.
+Treating yourself with the care, love and respect you deserve is easier said than done and we can often neglect ourselves while caring for others.
+Your well-being should always be a priority.

 You can find more advice and support for well-being and healthy living here.